splitgraph/sgr/examples/import-from-mongo/README.md

 This example will:

 * Create a MongoDB container with some sample data
-* Mount the Mongo collection as
+* Mount the Mongo collection as a schema on the Splitgraph engine
+* Create a new image from the staging table, "freezing" the collection.

 ## Running the example